NavaneethakrishnanKannan/fdk-fintech-app/readme.md

 Freshdesk Full Page React Application

 ## About The App
-The Order Tracking and Returns Management App is designed to empower support staff by providing them with a comprehensive tool to efficiently track customer orders and initiate returns.
+Enhanced Fintech Support Management App is designed to empower support staff by providing them with a comprehensive tool to efficiently resolve customer queries and issues.

 ## Technologies
 `React`